Finding appropriate research funders

 - The National Institute for Health Research (NIHR)

 - The Association for Medical Research Charities (AMRC)

 - The Medical Research Council (MRC)

-Finding out how funders work and targeting them with the research priorities which are within their remit is essential.
+Finding out how funders work, their criteria, and targeting them with the research priorities which are within their remit is essential.

-Whether or not research funders set priorities of their own, they may invite researchers to submit their own ideas for conducting research, and may then fund these ideas within their responsive research programmes.
-You can find information about NIHR responsive or ‘researcher-led’ funding opportunities at http://www.nihr.ac.uk/funding-and-support/current-funding-opportunities/
+Whether or not research funders set priorities of their own, they may invite researchers to submit their own ideas for conducting research, and may then fund these ideas within their responsive or researcher-led research programmes.

 Other key information for research funders is:

-- the health care setting in which treatments are used, and
+- the healthcare setting in which treatments or interventions are used, and

 - why this research or evidence is important to patients and clinicians.

 The response required to a priority topic may be to commission a systematic review, or to update an existing one, rather than necessarily designing and doing primary research.